Edgegap and Nitrado's GameFabric both offer dedicated game server hosting orchestration to multiplayer game studios.

 Latency

-Edgegap’s platform, using its patented decision-making algorithm and the world’s largest edge network, to deploy game servers closest to users.
+Edgegap's platform, using its patented decision-making algorithm and the world's largest edge network, deploys game servers closest to users.
 Which enables game developers to deliver:

 Reduces players' latency by "58% on average vs. public cloud";

-Critically, this ensures a “95% improvement of players' experience” worldwide, which helps game developers ensure a certain consistent end user experience including traditionally challenging markets such as Oceania and Asia which doesn’t always justify hosting in these markets with traditional orchestration given certain countries’ lower average revenue per user or small population size.
+Critically, this ensures a "95% improvement of players' experience" worldwide, which helps game developers ensure a consistent end user experience including traditionally challenging markets such as Oceania and Asia.

 Additionally, it helps game developers avoid static, region-locked matchmaking which helps increase match quality for players.